 The formula used to calculate diminished value is as follows:

-Market value of your vehicle before the accident – market value of your vehicle after the accident = diminished value
+The market value of your vehicle before the accident – the market value of your vehicle after the accident = diminished value

 Call John Foy & Associates To Review Your Case

-John Foy & Associates is a long-time personal injury attorney located in the heart of Atlanta.
+Atlanta diminished value claim lawyers John Foy & Associates are long-time personal injury attorneys located in the heart of Georgia.
 For more than 20 years, we’ve fought for people who have been injured by someone else’s negligence.
 Your diminished value property damage claim is important to us.
 Nothing makes us madder than an insurance company trying to underpay its customers.

 Let us help you get compensation for your car’s lost value.
 Contact our Atlanta diminished value property damage claims lawyers today for a free and confidential consultation.